Table of Contents Contents

 Once the CRA has reviewed your situation, they are able to withdraw or cancel any penalty charges.
 Some reasons that they would do this are:

-- If the overage was considered to be reasonable error
+- If the overage was considered to be a reasonable error

 - The extent of the payments made from the TFSA

 The only way they will waive or cancel the tax, though, is if you send them a letter requesting they do so.
-As long as they agree with your reasoning then they will waive the tax.
+As long as they agree with your reasoning then you could have the penalty waived.

 Penalty Waiver Letter

-This waiver letter that the CRA requests if you don’t agree with their assessment, you should mention the reason for the overage in detail and also include proof that the overage was corrected.
-Even though you may not feel you need to pay the tax, there will be extra penalties for not paying it and it will take up to 12 weeks for them to process the request.
+The CRA requests this waiver letter if you don’t agree with their assessment.
+You should mention the reason for the overage with a detailed explanation and also include proof that the overage was corrected.
+Even though you may not feel you should have to pay for the tax implications, there will be extra penalties for not paying it, and it will take up to 12 weeks for them to process the request.

-It is recommended that you pay the tax as well as complete the TFSA excess amount form.
+It is recommended that you pay the penalty fees as well as complete the TFSA excess amount form and detailed letter.
 Once your request has been processed you will be notified if you will be getting a refund or not.
+This is all done by the TFSA processing unit within the CRA.

-That being said, some people do choose to wait to pay but it is best to speak with the CRA or someone who can help you through the process to determine the best course of action.
+That being said, some people choose to wait to pay, but it is best to speak with the CRA or someone who can help you through the process to determine the best course of action.